 - Get support for yourself so you can deal with the effects stress has on you.
 This will help you to support your child.

 - If a situation is stressful, take your child away from it.
-Stay with her and help her calm down.
+Stay with them and help them calm down.

 - Talk to your child.
-Ask her about her day.
-Let her know that she can talk to you about anything.
+Ask them about their day.
+Let them know that they can talk to you about anything.

 - Have dedicated special time with your child.
-Even in stressful periods, this is something she can look forward to.
+Even in stressful periods, this is something they can look forward to.

 - Build on your child’s strengths.

-- Help her make positive goals and work towards them.
+- Help them make positive goals and work towards them.

 Temperament (All Ages)

-Temperament is the way that your child reacts to the world around him.
+Temperament is the way that your child reacts to the world around them.
 Temperament is something you are born with, not something that develops.